Skip to Content

 Work closely with your pediatrician to determine the best type of medicine and appropriate dosage for your child’s age and weight.
 Failure to consult with your baby’s doctor may result in unintended overdoses.

-6. Understand That Wake Times May be Limited
+6. Understand That Awake Times May be Limited

 The thing about being sick is that your baby’s body needs more rest to fight off the infection.
 They are going to naturally feel more tired, and it’s okay to let your baby lean in to that sleepiness.